 Next, I'll step away from the intended space and look at the work.
 What did I pitch or hope would be the subject matter or theme for the space (if anything)?
 Does this mean that I have to create any new work?
 What old pieces might need to be included, or repurposed?
-How many pieces are needed to fill the space appropriately?
+Now that i see what I have & what space needs to be filled how many pieces are needed to fill the space appropriately?

 Often, this means that I'll shuffle through unframed prints, revisit my digital catalog, or even rifle through spare frames I have lying around.
 I'll look at old work and new work and spend a lot of time moving things in and out of piles, even making mind-mapping lists of works that fit together in some way.